PioterAndrzejewski/products_getter/README.md

 The application was a pre-recruitment task and there are no plans of future development.

 ## Sources
-This app is inspired by Codibly recruitment task and was created in accordance with the documentation provided by the Codibly.
+The task is a recruitment task for the Codibly company and was performed in accordance with the specification provided by Codibly.